WandrilleD/pyKleeBarcode/README.md

   -s SPECIES_FIELD_INDEX, --species-field-index SPECIES_FIELD_INDEX
-                        index (starting at 0) of the species name in the fasta sequence id lines. default: 1 --seed SEED           random seed used when selecting a species sequences if there is more than --max-seq-per-species.
+                        index (starting at 0) of the species name in the fasta sequence id lines. default: 1 -C CORRESPONDENCE_FILE, ---correspondence-file CORRESPONDENCE_FILE
+                        name of a comma-delimited file containing
+                        correspondence between sequence and species.
+Overrides
+                        option -s when used.
+One sequence ID per line, sequence id and species name separated by a semicolumn (;).
+  --seed SEED           random seed used when selecting a species sequences if
+                        there is more than --max-seq-per-species.
 By default is it created using time.
 ```

-The `-m`, `-f`, `-s`, and `--seed` options are designed for the case where a number of sequence should be aggregated prior to the computation of the indicator vector.
+The `-m`, `-f`, `-s`, `-C` and `--seed` options are designed for the case where a number of sequence should be aggregated prior to the computation of the indicator vector.
-In general they should be (although this is not mandatory), the same values as the one given during the computation of the Ssum matrix in the previous step.
+In general they should be set to(although this is not mandatory), the same values as the one given during the computation of the reference matrix in the previous step.

 **example usage:**
 ```